finyorko/fin/README.md

 ​      `   talk (“Yes, I’m coming.”)`

-​Second, when it receives the message of “finding_finish”, it would execute
+​Second, when it receives the message of `finding_finish`, it would execute

-​      `   talk ("Hello!
+​      `talk ("Hello!
 What would you like to have?
 Coffee or tea?")`

-​Third, when it receives the message of “navi_finish”, it would execute
+​Third, when it receives the message of `navi_finish`, it would execute

 `talk ('Here is your' + drink + '.
 Enjoy yourself.')`

-### Summary and outlook:
+## Summary and outlook:

 In this assignment, our final robot has generally met our initial expectations.
 My task in my group is relatively simple.
 So, I paid some attention to the visual and mechanical arm parts.
 I have some thoughts on the robotic arm and the visual aspect, though some of my ideas were replaced by some better ways.
 But I think that I grew up in this assignment.
 I understood a lot of knowledge about robots and I recognized many methods.
 I hope that in the future I can learn more about robots.
 At last, thank you teacher for your care during this semester.
 You helped me learn a lot of knowledge about robots.
 Thank you very much.